SzabolcsGyorke/BCCloudScopeOnPrem/README.md

 The main idea is to mimic the FileManagement codeunit's local file functions without having to use the onPrem scope in our extension.

 For this we can use a simple .net web api application which by default listens on http://localhost:49352/BCCouldScopeOnPrem and waits for commands from the BC middle tier.
-The defult server adderss and port can be changed on the **Company Information** page.
+The default server address and port can be changed on the **Company Information** page.

 **It is important that it should only be accessible on localhost due to it is only uses http.**